 BEAR Scotland, working on behalf of Transport Scotland, undertake carbon monitoring of major projects and operational activities.
 Emissions from activities are recorded using Transport Scotland's Carbon Management System.
 BEAR Scotland also undertakes resource efficiency activities to manage and reduce emissions contributing to climate change.
-The carriageway resurfacing works will also extend the maintenance intervals required for future works.
-In doing so, the service life of the trunk road is also extended.
+The footway improvement works will also extend the maintenance intervals required for future works.
+In doing so, the service life of the footpath is also extended.

 During works there is potential for impacts as a result of the emission of greenhouse gases through the use of equipment, vehicles, and NRMM, material use and production, and transportation of material/waste.
-However, considering the nature, duration, size and scale of the scheme, and the mitigation detailed below, the risk of significant impacts to climate are considered to be negligible adverse in magnitude.
+However, considering the nature of the scheme, and the mitigation detailed below, the risk of significant impacts to climate are considered to be negligible adverse in magnitude.